 Television & Movies

-– Participation in movie “Eftihia” directed by Aggelos Frantzis, inspired by the life of the great Greek songwriter Eftihia Papagiannopoulou (2019)
+– “Eftihia” as Zeimpekiko dancer.
+Directed by Aggelos Frantzis, inspired by the life of the great Greek songwriter Eftihia Papagiannopoulou (2019)

-– Main character in Piraeus Bank TV spot (2018)
+– Piraeus Bank TV spot as Farmer.
+Green olive films (2018)

-– Participation in the series “Kleise ta matia” directed by Vasilis Tselemegkos (2003)
+– “Kleise ta matia” as Pavlos.
+Directed by Vasilis Tselemegkos (2003 TV series)

-– Participation in the movie “To klama vgike apo ton paradeiso” directed by Michalis Reppas and Thanasis Papathanasiou (2001)
+– “To klama vgike apo ton paradeiso” as Wοrker.
+Directed by Michalis Reppas and Thanasis Papathanasiou (2001)

 Exiled unjustly, convicted without trial, slandered without cause.
 Man of God depicts the trials and tribulations of Saint Nektarios of Aegina, as he bears the unjust hatred of his enemies while preaching the Word of God.